 The Program has a rolling application process.
-Following completion and receipt of all the required information, the student may be asked to attend an in-person interview with the Program Director and perhaps additional faculty.
-Shortly thereafter, an admissions decision will be communicated to the applicant.
+Following completion and receipt of all the required information, the student will be asked to attend an interview with the Program Director and perhaps additional faculty.
+Shortly thereafter, an admission decision will be communicated to the applicant.